-The Court Statistics Report (CSR) is published annually by the Judicial Council of California and the Administrative Office of the Courts (AOC).
+The Court Statistics Report (CSR) is published annually by the Judicial Council of California.
 The CSR combines 10-year statewide summaries of superior court filings and dispositions with similar workload indicators for the California Supreme Court and Courts of Appeal.
-The appendixes to this report provide detailed information on filings and dispositions in the superior courts for the most recent fiscal year, 2011-2012.
+The appendixes to this report provide detailed information on filings and dispositions in the superior courts for the most recent fiscal year, 2012-2013.